gvwilson/sensibleadventures/nardica/nardica.md

 Instead,
 a tiny blue light blinked twice in the handle.

-Wales let out a breath that Iffy didn't realize he'd been holding and lifted the inside out of the toolbox to reveal a hidden compartment in the bottom.
+Wales took a deep breath and lifted the inside out of the toolbox to reveal a secret compartment in the bottom.
-Four pieces of tech that Iffy didn't recognize nestled there in stiff foam with half a dozen small cylinders scattered among them.
-Each cylinder was the size and shape of the last join on Iffy's little finger.
+Nestled among the bits and pieces of tech hidden there lay half a dozen small cylinders, each one the size and shape of the last join on Iffy's little finger.
 Four empty holes showed where others had once been.
+Using his tweezers once again,
-Using a pair of tweezers spun out of microfine glass fiber, Wales carefully plucked one of the cylinders from its resting place and inserted it into a hole in the base of the drone.
+Wales carefully plucked one of the cylinders from its resting place and inserted it into the base of the drone.

 "'Zat th' batt'ry?"
 Iff guessed.

-Wales shook his head,
+Wales shook his head.
-a sadness on his face that Iffy didn't understand.
-"No,
-it's battery is built in.
+"Its battery is built in.
 This is---this is just in case."
-He set the inside of the toolbox back in place to hide the secret compartment and tossed the drone into the air.
+He reassembled the bottom of the toolbox and tossed the drone into the air.

 It rose, started to fall, and then---Iffy blinked.
 She couldn't see any rotors or hear any buzzing or whining.
 The drone just *floated*,
-shimmering slightly as if it was a hologram instead of a physical object.
+its sides shimmering slightly as if it were a hologram.

 "It's covered in ionizing impellers,"
-Wales explained without waiting for Iffy to ask.
+Wales explained before Iffy could ask.
-"They work better in thin atmospheres than rotors."
-A wry grin tugged at one corner of his mouth.
-"I expect it's the last of its kind, too."
+"They were designed for use in ultra-thin atmospheres, but they work all right in ours."

 A hundred questions crowded together in Iffy's head.
-Before she could ask any of them, he jerked his chin toward the horizon and said,
+Before she could ask any of them, he pointed his silver-tipped finger toward the horizon.
-"Go."
-With no more command than that, the drone shot away, vanishing almost instantly as its camo matched the blue, gray, and white of the sky, sea, and waves.
+With no more command than that, the drone shot away, disappearing from sight as its camo matched the blue, gray, and white of the sky, sea, and waves.

-Wales locked his toolbox and shoved it against the wall of the pilot house.
+Wales locked his toolbox and stood up.
-"Shall we watch from inside?" he asked, gesturing for Iffy to go ahead of him as if he were a character in one of Aunt Naggie's novels inviting her onto the dance floor.
+"Shall we watch from inside?" he asked, folding the little flap of false skin back in place over his fingertip.

-Uncle Jack was chewing on the end of his beard as they entered.
+Uncle Jack was chewing the end of his beard as they entered the pilot house.
 "Well?" he demanded.

 Instead of answering,
 Wales pressed his palm against the nearest corner of the control panel.
-The images from the ship's cameras wavered and blinked out, to be replaced by a single large picture.
+The images from the ship's cameras slid to the side to make room for a larger image.
 It took Iffy a moment to recognize the ocean seen from on high through a fisheye lens.
-The irregular lines running diagonally across it were wave crests, and the spec near the bottom was the *Guinevere*.
+The irregular lines running diagonally across it were wave crests, and the speck near the bottom was the *Guinevere*.
 There was a whole lot of nothing around them, she realized with a chill.